stylesuxx/v3xctrl/docs/Client.md

 sudo ./install.sh
 ```

-You should now be able to access the config web interface at `http://192.168.1.89:5000/` - change the IP to the Ip of your client.
+You should now be able to access the config web interface at `http://192.168.1.89:5000/` - change the IP to the IP of your client.

 ### Modem setup
 Plug in your modem, it should be recognizes as a RNDIS network device.